vfarcic/devops26/manuscript/05-buildpacks.md

 Next, we'll clone the newly forked repo.

-W> If you moved into this chapter straight after you finished reading the previous, you might still be in the local clone of the *go-demo-6* repository.
-If that's the case, please go one directory back before cloning `jenkins-x-kubernetes`.
-Please execute `cd ..` first.

 W> Please replace `[...]` with your GitHub user before executing the commands that follow.

 ```bash